mittnamnkenny/bonsai-page/README.md

 - When testing different screen sizes using Chrome developer tools, I realized that the submit button need to stand out more for accessibility.
   I increased the padding of the button and changed the background colour to aliceblue.

+- When using Safari browser, I realized that text-decoration underline did not work at all.
+This was removed in favor of border-bottom on the link to bonsai empire in the about section.

 ## Deployment